-There were several other examples in the 2014 games of athletes, in particular ice skaters, switching countries.
-The most self-indulgent was that of prosperous American couple Gary and Angelica di Silvestri, from Staten Island, N.Y. who took Dominican citizenship, which involves making an investment of $100,000, plus administration fees, in order to qualify for that country's Olympic cross-country skiing team.
+There were several other examples in the 2014 games of athletes, in particular, ice skaters, switching countries.
+The most self-indulgent was that of prosperous American couple Gary and Angelica di Silvestri, from Staten Island, N.Y. who took Dominican citizenship, which involves making an investment of $100,000, plus administration fees, in order to qualify for that country’s Olympic cross-country skiing team.

-The practice seems likely to continue in the Olympic Games, however much the the purist might demur.
+The practice seems likely to continue in the Olympic Games, however much the purist might demur.
 International Olympic Committee President Jacques Rogge accepts that some athletes have legitimate motives to change nationalities, including family reasons or a lack of financial support or infrastructure in their native countries.
 However switched from one well-funded nation to another made him uneasy.
-"We cannot oppose it because it's a sovereignty matter, but I don't love that."
+“We cannot oppose it because it’s a sovereignty matter, but I don’t love that.”

 So will we see a growth of expats in other sports moving abroad, and even becoming citizens there in order to pursue their chosen discipline?
 Cricket and rugby are two sports where players have plied their trade in other countries and qualify to play there, even if they didn’t become naturalised.
 One of the best-known cricketers to change his allegiance is ex-England star Kevin Pietersen.
 He lived in South Africa, representing his country against England, until he was 20, before moving to England and performing brilliantly if erratically for his adopted nation.

-The England rugby team in particular is dotted with overseas players who have put down deep roots here.
+The England rugby team, in particular, is dotted with overseas players who have put down deep roots here.
 Dylan Hartley, who left his native New Zealand at 16, is only the most recent.
 Another player who gave conspicuous service to England without losing his South African accent is Mike Catt.
 And a steady stream of South Africans have come to England to play on extended contracts for the Saracens.

 For British rugby players moving abroad, France is by far the most popular country.
 French sides, with their bigger budgets, have attracted some major stars, notably Jonny Wilkinson, who had several successful years, and a very good lifestyle, in Toulon.
 Now he is being followed by the biggest Wales star, Leigh Halfpenny, who has just moved to the same club.

 Looking again at football, there are several cases of players making the full nationality change for better opportunities.
-Former Chelsea playmaker Deco became a Portuguese citizen, and played for the country, after he was overlooked by his native Brazil.
-Patrick Vie born in Senegal, chose to represent France.
+Former Chelsea playmaker Deco became a Portuguese citizen and played for the country after he was overlooked by his native Brazil.
+Patrick Vie born in Senegal chose to represent France.
 Ironically when he turned out for France to play against his country of birth in the World Cup, Cameroon won the match.

 Look out for the Qatar team sheet in the 2022 World Cup.
-As host nation, it automatically qualifies, but carries a very low world ranking.
+As the host nation, it automatically qualifies but carries a very low world ranking.
 The country has already imported talent, paying eight Bulgarian weightlifters a reported $1 million apiece to compete for it in 2000 Sydney Olympics.
 Will it entice foreign stars across in good time to gain citizenship and play in the tournament?

 There is one country where we are not likely to see such a thing.
-English football players are notoriously home-loving, and slow to move abroad (possibly to the detriment of their own game development), even on short term transfers to overseas clubs, from which are almost certainly return home in a few years time.
+English football players are notoriously home-loving, and slow to move abroad (possibly to the detriment of their own game development), even on short-term transfers to overseas clubs, from which are almost certainly return home in a few years time.
 David Beckham is the most conspicuously rare example of the international English football star in recent years.

 Playing at home

 Of the 23 players in the England squad in the 2014 World Cup, every single one plays in the English Premier League.
-And the only one to escape the strong emotional ties of his home country (Sterling has been in England since he was five) is Fraser Forster, and he is only moved as far as Glasgow.
+And the only one to escape the strong emotional ties to his home country (Sterling has been in England since he was five) is Fraser Forster, and he is only moved as far as Glasgow.